Body Frame Size Calculator

 About the Body Frame Size Calculator

-• Improved confidence - Stop comparing yourself to people with totally different body structures.
-Your frame is uniquely yours!
+• Boost confidence - Stop comparing yourself to people with completely different bone structures!

 Ideal Weight by Frame Size